1996–97 Celtic F.C. season

 The 1996-97 season was the 103rd season of competitive football by Celtic.

-Celtic finished the League second to Rangers same as the previous season; despite getting more points than their rivals against the rest of the teams in the league, they lost all four Old Firm derbies to end five points off the Govan club, which this way equalled Celtic's 1966-74 record of nine-in-a-row league titles.
+Celtic finished the League second to Rangers same as the previous season; despite getting more points than their rivals against the rest of the teams in the league, they lost all four Old Firm derbies to end five points off the Govan club, equaling Celtic's 1966-74 record of nine-in-a-row league titles.

 Manager and former player Tommy Burns was sacked shortly after losing the Scottish Cup semi-final to Falkirk, and Billy Stark finished the season as caretaker.
 It was the second season in a row with no major honours for the Glasgow club, and the ninth in a row in which they failed to win the League.